TejasGunaghe/Skip-Gram-implementation-from-scratch-/README.md

 Note: Tuning can be done inside the skipgram class in code.

-Running the skip gram model: (Details are provided in section Code Details)
-Step1: Import/Upload the Corpus.txt file attached with code files in the python notebook.
-Step2: Perform all steps (code lines).
-Run all lines of the code
-Step3: Get the output in “predict context” section of the code.
-Step4: Get cosine similarity & inter and intra cluster distances

-Code Details:
-1. Corpus.txt: 1724 sentences
-The word corpus is taken from Lextutorusing’ the Wikipedia corpus.
-Collected 25-30 sentences for each of the animal and bird words from the concordancer and the Input corpus is in the form of txt file named “cluster.txt”.
-This corpus is used to train the model.
-This file includes 1724 sentences for all words.

-2. Data Preprocessing and encoding:
-The corpus sentences are converted to corpus set by performing following actions:
-1. Removing Punctuations
-2. Remove spaces
-3. Convert the corpus to lower case.
-4. One hot encoding for input as well as context (output array)
-5. Context window size considered: -2 words and +2 words

-3. Skipgram Object (model):
-The skipgram object includes following set of function/parameters listed below:

-2.1.
-Activation function: SoftMax

-2.2.
-Loss Function: Negative log likelihood loss function

-2.3.
-Learning Rate: Adaptive starting from 0.001

-2.4.
-Initializing weights: weights are initialized with random numbers from -0.8 to 0.8

-2.5.
-Train Function: This function includes the neural network codes like feedforward and backpropagation algorithm.

-4. Predicting context words: predict function can be used to predict the context

-Following set of code can be used to get the predicted context words:

-5. Cosine -Similarity functions:

-6. Inter and Intra cluster distances and DB index:

 Credits:
 1. IIT Bombay course material for CS772: DL for NLP